kristinamb15/personal-website/README.md

 ## Licensing

-Please respect that the content (text, about.jpg) is Copyright Kristina Brantley.
+Please respect that the content ("KB" SVGs, text, about.jpg) is Copyright Kristina Brantley.
 Design and implementation elements are free for appropriate use under the MIT License (see [LICENSE.txt](LICENSE.txt)).

 Public attribution is not required via the license, but if you use my code, it would be super rad to credit me for all this hard work.
 A simple link to this repository in your footer would suffice.